Putin appears at big rally as troops press attack in Ukraine

 Seeking to portray the war as just, Putin paraphrased the Bible to say of Russia’s troops: “There is no greater love than giving up one’s soul for one’s friends.”

-Taking to the stage where a sign read “For a world without Nazism,” he railed against his foes in Ukraine with a baseless claim that they are “neo-Nazis.”
-Putin continued to insist his actions were necessary to prevent “genocide” — an idea flatly rejected by leaders around the globe.
+Taking to the stage where a sign read “For a world without Nazism,” he railed against his foes in Ukraine as “neo-Nazis” and continued to insist his actions were necessary to prevent “genocide” — a claim flatly denied by leaders around the globe.

-Video feeds of the event cut out at times but showed a loudly cheering crowd that broke into chants of “Russia!”
+Video feeds of the event cut out a times but showed a loudly cheering crowd that broke into chants of “Russia!”

 Putin’s appearance marked a change from his relative isolation of recent weeks, when he has been shown meeting with world leaders and his staff either at extraordinarily long tables or via videoconference.